tiger1deF/proteinTools/docs/source/documentation.rst

    myprot.FASTA

 Protein-ligand interactions can be accessed with the ligand_interactions property, returning a dictionary containing BindingDB ligands and their activities, ChEMBL ligands and their activities (all in uM) and the ID of STITCH ligands and proteins.
+The protein does not need to be downloaded to access these values.

 .. code-block:: python

    myprot.ligand_interactions

 Protein-protein interactions can be accessed with the protein_interactions property, returning a dictionary containing stringDB protein keys with a list containing the maximum interaction score for the PPI and mean interaction score for the PPI.
+The protein does not need to be downloaded to access these values.

 .. code-block:: python